How to strengthen security and compliance with intelligent automation

 Nearly every large enterprise manages sensitive data, regardless of industry.
 When it comes to properly handling this data, businesses must protect themselves from security threats as well as comply with regulatory protocols.

-Intelligent process automation further ensures data security and compliance through automating many of the manual tasks that are part of security and compliance processes.
+Intelligent automation further ensures data security and compliance through automating many of the manual tasks that are part of security and compliance processes.

 Security automation can increase the safety of your enterprise’s confidential data by preventing data breaches.

 Some of the most sensitive data gets routed through complex processes which can pose a high security risk.
 Intelligent process automation solutions perform tasks within your security applications that typically are performed by a human; minimizing human handling and viewing of your sensitive user, customer or client data.
-IPA cloud solutions add security through user authentication that only allows verified users to see sensitive data.
+IA cloud solutions add security through user authentication that only allows verified users to see sensitive data.

-IPA also reduces the potential for human error.
+IA also reduces the potential for human error.
 At least 25 percent of data breaches are caused by a human mistake.
 IPA has much more precise and accurate data handling capabilities making enterprise data much safer in the face of error-prone tasks.